NRA ran shell companies to illegally fund Trump and other Republicans, Giffords group alleges in suit

 Yet its hold on the gun-control debate endures, especially after the NRA announced in the spring that it was launching a $2 million campaign to fight against gun-control measures backed by President Biden and leading Democrats.

-Giffords, who retired from Congress after she was shot in the head at point-blank range during a 2011 mass shooting in her district that killed six and injured 12, first filed a series of complaints to the FEC in 2018 that targeted the NRA for its alleged secret donation scheme.
+Giffords, who retired from Congress after she was shot in the head at point-blank range during a 2011 mass shooting in her district that killed six and injured 13 others, first filed a series of complaints to the FEC in 2018 that targeted the NRA for its alleged secret donation scheme.
 When the FEC did not act on those complaints, the nonprofit reached out to the Campaign Legal Center and took the commission to court.

 On Sept.
 30, the U.S. District Court in the District of Columbia issued an order compelling the FEC to act on Giffords’s previous complaints within 30 days.
 The FEC did not act in that time period, and the court ruled Monday that the nonprofit could sue the NRA itself.